logantailleur/startup/README.md

 $ Database
 If the environment variables need to change, remember to update them in the remote shell for the server.

+$ Login
+Make sure to use pm2 restart all --update-env pm2 save every now and then to make sure the data is being saved to my database when I update the website